ioBroker/ioBroker.matter/README.md

 * (@Apollon77) Fixes Min/Max calculation when unit conversion is used

 ### 0.2.0 (2024-11-26)
 * IMPORTANT: Breaking change!!
 Please decommission ALL devices and do a full factory reset of the adapter Matter storage before installing this version.
-Pair the devices new afterwards.
+Pair the devices new afterward.
 * (@Apollon77) Finalizes Devices, Bridges and Controller functionality with a first set of 11 device types
 * (@Apollon77) Upgrades to new Matter.js version and API (breaks storage structure)
 * (@GermanBluefox) Moved build process of GUI to vite